If you’re looking to fly off to a far-flung

 Cirencester also features many activities such as ballooning, cycling, horse riding, golf, fishing and more.
 There are also a number of artistic classes like pottery, wood turning and furniture restoration classes that you can take to learn various crafts.

-County Cotswold is known for its great shops and arts and crafts heritage, where you can find British antiques and many art galleries that showcase the artists around Cirencester and County Cotswold.
+The Cotswolds are known for great shops and arts and crafts heritage, where you can find British antiques and many art galleries that showcase the artists around Cirencester and the Cotswolds.

 Cheltenham began life as an Anglo Saxon village in the 11th Century.